 Mental Accounting is a psychological phenomenon that explains how and why we tend to assign a subjective value to our money depending on how we earned it, the form it's in and how it makes us feel.

-Studies on Mental Accounting concerning cash and gift cards show that when an employee receives a cash bonus, they label it in the same way as their salary, and ultimately it tends to be allocated to everyday essentials like utility bills, rent or debt repayments.
+Studies on Mental Accounting concerning cash and gift cards show that when an employee receives a cash bonus, they label it in the same way as their salary, and ultimately, it tends to be allocated to everyday essentials like utility bills, rent, or debt repayments.

-Data from the UK Gift Card & Voucher Association (GCVA) also shows that consumers spend more when they redeem a gift card than they would if they spent cash alone.
+What's more, data from the UK Gift Card & Voucher Association (GCVA) also shows that consumers spend more when they redeem a gift card than they would if they spent cash alone.

 67% of gift card users spend £18.55 more than the value of their gift card.